Key takeaways:

 Our initial version included background removal and adding in an appropriate background with some other features.
 But generative AI completely changed the game for us.

-For example, if a shoe store wants to do a 25% off Diwali promotion, all they had to do was upload the product photo and describe the offer and event.
-With Generative AI & Stable Diffusion models, we can identify it’s a shoe, have LLMs make the decision on what to paint & such, create an aesthetically pleasing urban background, automatically create appropriate text with the right color scheme and deliver the copy.
+For example, if a shoe store wants to do a 25% off Diwali promotion, all they have to do is upload the product photo and describe the offer and event.
+With Generative AI & Stable Diffusion models, we can identify it’s a shoe, have LLMs make the decision on what to paint & such, create an aesthetically pleasing urban background, automatically create appropriate text with the right color scheme, and deliver the copy.
 All it takes is a couple of clicks.
 This is what led to our massive user growth.

 Today, 40% of our users are individual sellers, so we are introducing a separate web app for them as well.